OpenWaterFoundation/owf-app-geoprocessor-python/doc-dev-mkdocs-project/docs/dev-new/dev-new.md

 # GeoProcessor / New Developer #

 This documentation explains how new developers can set up the development environment for the GeoProcessor software.
-The development environment should be set up as follows:
+The development environment should be set up for each of the following software components.
+Discussion of tool updates is included in the development environment page for each tool.

 1. Install software:
 	1. [Python](#install-python)